fengwang/ceras/ReadMe.md

 auto output = Dense( 10, 256 )( l2 );
 ```

-And we build up a model by collecting the input layer and the output layer of the computation graph
+We build up a model by collecting the input layer and the output layer of the computation graph:

 ```cpp
 auto m = model{ input, output };
 ```

-We can dump the structure of this computation graph to double check the design of the model.
+We can dump the structure of this computation graph to double check the architecture:

 ```cpp
 m.summary( "./mnist_minimal.dot" );
 ```

-We will get a dot file [`'mnist_minimal.dot'`](./assets/mnist_minimal.dot).
+After generating a dot file [`'mnist_minimal.dot'`](./assets/mnist_minimal.dot),

-We Convert this file to a '.png' file by using command `dot -Tpng ./mnist_minimal.dot -o ./mnist_minimal.png`, where `dot` is an external command from package [ImageMagick](https://www.imagemagick.org/).
+we Convert it to a '.png' file by executing command `dot -Tpng ./mnist_minimal.dot -o ./mnist_minimal.png`, where `dot` is an external command from package [ImageMagick](https://www.imagemagick.org/).

 ![mnist minimal model computation graph](./assets/mnist_minimal.png)

-Before feeding a training set to this model, we need configure the training parameters
+Before feeding a training set to this model, we configure the training hyper-parameters

 ```cpp
 unsigned long batch_size = 10;
 float learning_rate = 0.01;
 auto cm = m.compile( CategoricalCrossentropy(), SGD(batch_size, learning_rate) );
 ```

-Then we can train this model by feeding it the training set
+Then we can train this model.
+Typical training API is:

 ```cpp
 unsigned long epoch = 50;
 int verbose = 1;